 Even so, with the exception of my Pilot School classes at CRLS, I noticed as a student that the cohort of peers in my classes became whiter and wealthier the older I grew.

 More than a quarter of a century later, inequity still pervades our school system.
-My experience as a white girl in our schools was markedly different than my son’s as a Black boy.
+My experience as a white student in our schools was markedly different than my child's as a Black student.
 Across our schools, students of color and students from low-income families have rightfully demanded that we do better.

 I am running for School Committee because I know we can and must do better.
 I am running to partner with students, families and educators on the critical task of providing all children with the academically rigorous, joyful, culturally affirming education they deserve.